Keyboard shortcuts

 I’ve only attended one of these soirees.
 The fact that they occur in Augusta while I and my family live in Seattle means that a weekend jaunt is close to out of the question.
 However, every now and again the stars align and fortune smiles.
 I had found a good deal on airfare for just that particular weekend, so I was able to attend.
 Even better: my brother, a talented jazz saxophonist, was going to perform at the soiree as well.
 And so the weekend was shaping up to be a fun, informal, family gathering.

 During an intermission, I wandered from the backyard and into the house, where a number of guests were getting drinks and having conversations.
 I smiled and nodded as I walked by–my mind admittedly on some lemon tarts I had seen on a tray somewhere in the kitchen.
-As I passed, I did what I usually did–I tried to guess how these people knew my parents.
-Some were no doubt parents of children to whom my stepmom taught piano.
-Others were likely doctors and professors that knew my dad professionally.
-Still others were acquaintances from their country club.
-I was usually wrong in most of my guesses, but it was fun to try.
+Weaving between guests, I soon spotted the lemon tarts I was looking for.
+But before I could reach them, a woman’s voice stopped me.

 “Excuse me,” the voice said.
 “But are you related to Dr. Shevitz?”

-Nonetheless, I suppose it would be rude to just assume that I was related in some way.
-There's a chance, after all, that there is some quirk of universal genetics at work.
-So I smiled and turned to put a face to the voice.
+I smiled and turned to put a face to the voice.
 It belonged to a woman just a little older than myself.
 She was standing with a small group of men and women, who also turned to look at me.

 “Why yes,” I responded.
 “I’m Dave.
 I’m Dr. Shevitz’s son.”

-I could tell I was running out of time.
-So I went to my default: "You know how, when you buy a new TV or microwave, it comes with a manual?
-A manual you never read?"
+“I’m a technical writer,” I said.
+“You know how, when you buy a new TV or microwave, it comes with a manual?
+A manual you never read?”
 That got a few smiles.
-"Well, it turns out developers also don't like to read.
-And I write manuals for them."
+“Well, it turns out developers also don’t like to read.
+And I write manuals for them.”

 Everyone chuckled and the conversation moved on, their temporary curiosity satisfied.